StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Prepare the tutorial

-The StackState Agent V2 container uses the root directory of this repository for its configuration files.
+The Rancher Observability Agent V2 container uses the root directory of this repository for its configuration files.

-Before running the example, you need to configure the sample project with your StackState instance URL and API key.
+Before running the example, you need to configure the sample project with your Rancher Observability instance URL and API key.

 ```text
 export STS_API_KEY=my-api-key
 export STS_STS_URL=https://stackstate.acme.com/stsAgent
 ```

-If you are running the Agent from a container and StackState on your local machine \(for example, via our Kubernetes helm charts\) you can refer the Agent in the Docker container to your local StackState:
+If you are running the Agent from a container and Rancher Observability on your local machine \(for example, via our Kubernetes helm charts\) you can refer the Agent in the Docker container to your local Rancher Observability:

 ```text
 export STS_STS_URL=https://host.docker.internal/stsAgent